-- 27.02 A 1 A full-time employee will be on probation until the completion of the probationary period.
-This shall be two years' continuous employment except as amended in this Article. - 27.02 A 2 The probationary period for the following will be one year's continuous employment: - (i) a full-time employee who has completed a probationary period at the same, or another Ontario College of Applied Arts and Technology within the previous six (6) years, and is hired by the College in the same classification which the employee held during the previous probationary period. - (ii) a full-time teacher who holds one of the following professional qualifications and who has one year or more of full-time teaching experience in a Canadian Province or Territory: - valid Ontario Teacher's Certificate; - Bachelor of Education Degree; - Master of Education Degree. - (iii) a full-time counsellor who holds one of the following professional qualifications and who has one year or more of full-time counselling experience in an educational institution in a Canadian Province or Territory: - valid Ontario Guidance Specialist's Certificate; - Master's Degree in Counselling or Guidance; - (iv) a full-time librarian who holds a Bachelor's Degree in Library Science or a Master's Degree in Library and Information Studies or equivalent degree from an American Library Association accredited institution Science and who has one year or more of full-time experience as a professional librarian in a Canadian Province or Territory within the previous six (6) years. - 27.02 B The probationary period shall also consist of 24 full months of non-continuous employment (in periods of at least one full month each) in a 48 calendar month period.
+27.02 A 1 A full-time employee will be on probation until the completion of the probationary period.
+This shall be two years' continuous employment except as amended in this Article.

+27.02 A 2 The probationary period for the following will be one year's continuous employment:

+- (i) a full-time employee who has completed a probationary period at the same, or another Ontario College of Applied Arts and Technology, and is hired by the College in the same classification which the employee held during the previous probationary period. - a full-time teacher who holds one of the following professional qualifications and who has one year or more of full-time teaching experience in a Canadian Province or Territory: - valid Ontario Teacher's Certificate; - Bachelor of Education Degree; - Master of Education Degree. - (iii) a full-time counsellor who holds one of the following professional qualifications and who has one year or more of full-time counselling experience in an educational institution in a Canadian Province or Territory:

+- valid Ontario Guidance Specialist's Certificate; - Master's Degree in Counselling or Guidance; - (iv) a full-time librarian who holds a Master's Degree in Library and Information Studies or equivalent degree from an American Library Association accredited institution and who has one year or more of full-time experience as a professional librarian in a Canadian Province or Territory.

+27.02 B The probationary period shall also consist of 24 full months of non-continuous employment (in periods of at least one full month each) in a 48 calendar month period.
 For the purposes of 27.02 B, a calendar month in which the employee completes 15 or more days worked shall be considered a "full month".